MosesTheRedSea/LLM-Guided-Evolution-Generic/docs/source/point_cloud.rst

         - seed network is the main model file for the SOTA model **ExquiteNetV2/network.py**

-        - model variable is the name of the SEED network file without .py
+        - model variable is the name of the SEED network file without .py **network**

         - train file path is the path to the train.py file used within the SOTA model.